-- GASB Statement No. 93, Replacement of Interbank Offered Rates.
-The objective of this Statement is to address those and other accounting and financial reporting implications that result from the replacement of an Interbank Offered Rate (IBOR).
+Offered Rate (IBOR).
 Some governments have entered into agreements in which variable payments made or received depend on an IBOR-most notably, the London Interbank Offered Rate (LIBOR).
 As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
 The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
 All other requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-Earlier application is encouraged. - GASB Statement No. 94.
-Public-Private and Public-Public Partnerships and Availability Payments Arrangements.
+Earlier application is encouraged.

+- GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payments Arrangements.
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 This Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
 As defined in this Statement, an APA is an arrangement in which a government compensates an operator for services that may include designing, constructing, financing, maintaining, or operating an underlying nonfinancial asset for a period of time in an exchange or exchange like transaction.
 This Statement requires that PPPs that meet the definition of a lease apply the guidance in Statement No. 87, Leases, as amended, if existing assets of the transferor that are not required to be improved by the operator as part of the PPP arrangement are the only underlying PPP assets and the PPP does not meet the definition of a service concession arrangement (SCA).
 This Statement also provides specific guidance in financial statements prepared using the economic resources measurement focus for a government that is an operator in a PPP that either (1) meets the definition of an SCA or (2) is not within the scope of Statement 87, as amended (as clarified in this Statement).
 This Statement also requires a government to account for PPP and non-PPP components of a PPP as separate contracts.
 This Statement also requires an amendment to a PPP to be considered a PPP modification, unless the operator's right to use the underlying PPP asset decreases, in which case it should be considered a partial or full PPP termination.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter.
-Earlier application is encouraged.
+Earlier application is encouraged. - GASB Statement No. 95, Postponements of Effective Dates of Certain Authoritative Guidance.
+The primary objective of this Statement is to provide temporary relief to governments and other stakeholders in light of the COVID-19 pandemic.
+That objective is accomplished by postponing the effective dates of certain provisions in Statements and Implementation Guides that first became effective or are scheduled to become effective for periods beginning after June 15, 2019, and later.